-***Sold - please contact me for current pricing and the time it would take me to make this for you if you are interested in a similar item ***
+***Sold - lead in time for this is about a week if you are interested in a similar item ***

 I inherited my gran's button box, filled with treasures and family history, including a tin filled with what she called her 'specials' - buttons she saved from the people that she loved who were no longer with us - her sister Margo, her Auntie Ethel and her son, my Uncle Chris.